marcietolbert/Email-Investigations/Join-Us-in-Creating-Unique-Material.md

 Based on the combination of brand impersonation, deceptive domain structure, lack of email authentication, and supporting IP reputation data, this email is assessed to be a phishing attempt.

+The message leverages a spoofed/typosquatted domain to impersonate the [Brand] organization.
+This is further reinforced through the display name and email content, which attempt to establish trust and legitimacy.

 On March 19, 2025, at 7:03:51 UTC, a phishing email impersonating the Uber brand was received by inquiry@mydfir[.]com.
 The email attempted to lure the recipient with a collaboration proposal and encouraged a reply for further communication.